 "Playing music is one of life's greatest joys, one we hope to share with as many children as possible."

--Zack Susel, President and Co-Founder
+-Zack Susel, Co-Founder

 Musical Mentors has also been able to secure concert tickets for elementary school students at no charge to performances at some of NYC’s most prestigious music performing spaces, such as Lincoln Center and Carnegie Hall.
 Additionally, our program has held workshops for our young students with Grammy-nominated jazz artists, top-selling classical pianists and PhD candidates in music education.